br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 **When I realized this, I decided to dedicate myself to creating technologies that can improve science.**

 I had some statistics and data science training, but no development experience.
 I thought about different ways to learn, like code bootcamps or computer science grad school.
-I decided to put together my own custom computing curriculum, including the Udacity Full Stack Web Developer Nanodegree program.
-I've been working on it for the past few months, and have really enjoyed it. **Web development, like scientific research, engages the two major motivating outcomes in my life, focused personal growth and positive impact.**
+I decided to put together my own custom computing curriculum, including the Udacity Full Stack Web Developer Nanodegree program. **I have found that web development, like scientific research, enables me to achieve focused personal growth and positive impact.**

 ## Custom computing curriculum